NebulousLabs/Sia/Standard.md

 discourage double spending, and enforce that the first transaction seen is the one that should be kept by the network.
 Other conflicts are thrown out.

-The exeption to this rule is storage proof transacitons.
-The transaction pool will hold multiple storage proofs for a single file contract because each proof is necessarily only valid on a subset of forks, and storage proofs should be included into the blockchain wherever possible.
-Consensus rules prevent storage proofs that create other objects in the consensus set (siacoin outputs, file contracts, siafund outputs), which makes it non-risky to hold conflicting storage proof transactions.

 Transactions are currently included into blocks using a first-come first-serve algorithm.
 Eventually, transactions will be rejected if the fee does not meet a certain minimum.
 For the near future, there are no plans to prioritize